openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

     class C3 {/*body*/}

-The current version of the language allows to use annotations only for non-abstract class declarations and non-abstract method declarations.
+The current version of the language allows to use annotations only for non-abstract class declarations and method declarations in non-abstract classes.
 Otherwise, a compile-time error occurs:

 .. code-block:: typescript